natecraddock/ziglua/docs.md

 ### Errors

 Many functions now return Zig errors rather than an integer code.
-The compiler will then ensure that the error is handled, or ignored.
+The Zig compiler will then ensure that the error is handled, or ignored.
 There are specific error types like `ziglua.Error.Runtime` for errors that have a specific meaning.

 On the other hand, many functions either succeed or return an error.
 Rather than returning a boolean success code, these functions return the generic `ziglua.Error.Fail` to indicate failure.
 The type of failure can be determined in the context of the function called.